Smith Corona: World War II M1903A3 bolt-action rifles

 Production shifted from typewriters to various military weapons and parts during World War II.
 In October 1942, Smith-Corona Typewriter Company began producing M1903A3 Springfield rifles at its plant in Syracuse, with assistance from Remington Arms and High Standard Manufacturing Company.
 Subcontractor barrels give unusual collector value to some of these 234,580 Springfield rifles.
 Serial numbers 3608000 to 3707999 and 4708000 to 4992000 carry the Smith-Corona name on the receiver ring.
 While many M1903A3 rifles manufactured by Remington have 2-groove barrels, most rifles assembled by Smith Corona used 4-groove barrels manufactured by High Standard, and approximately five thousand of the barrels finished by High Standard were from 6-groove barrel blanks made by Savage Arms.

-Bolts on Remington M1903A3 rifles have a parkerized finish and are stamped with the letter R at the root of the handle; while Smith Corona bolts are blued and usually stamped with a letter X on top of the handle, although some are unmarked.
-Some extractors on Smith Corona rifles are stamped with a letter S on the bottom.
+Bolts on Remington M1903A3 rifles have a parkerized finish and are stamped with the letter "R" at the root of the handle; Smith Corona bolts are blued and usually stamped with the letter "X" on top of the handle, although some are unmarked.
+Some extractors on Smith Corona rifles are stamped with the letter "S" on the bottom.
 Stamped steel stock fittings were generally blued, although some were parkerized in late production.
 Butt plates of the Smith Corona rifles were checkered with 10 or 11 lines per inch, while Remington used 16 lines per inch.

 Rifle production ceased on February 19, 1944, when supplies of standard M1 Garand rifles were considered adequate.
 Some of the rifles were never issued, while others were reconditioned in government armories after service use.
 Reconditioned rifles often have substituted parts from Remington or Springfield manufacture.
 Most rifles were stored after the war until many were sold through the Civilian Marksmanship Program in the early 1960s.